Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Algebras and categories of modules

 \subsubsection{The Heisenberg vertex algebra}

 Let \(\CC\) be the trivial Lie algebra with non-degenerate invariant bilinear form characterised by \(\killing{1}{1}=2\).
 The rank one Heisenberg vertex algebra $\heis{t}$ is the affine \voa{} constructed by applying \cref{thm:affinevoaconstr} at level \(t\in \CC^\times\) to the trivial Lie algebra \(\CC\).
 Higher rank Heisenberg \va{s} are constructed by taking tensor products of the rank one Heisenberg \va{s}.
-Note also that any two Heisenberg \va{s} of equal rank are isomorphic regardless of the choice of level.
+Note also that any two Heisenberg \va{s} of equal rank are isomorphic regardless of the choice of non-zero level.

-The (parabolic) Verma modules for the Heisenberg algebra are just Fock spaces.
+The (parabolic) Verma modules for the Heisenberg algebra, constructed from weight modules over the abelian Lie algebra \(\CC\), are just Fock spaces.
 In particular, we denote by $\mathcal{F}_p$ the Fock space of highest weight $p \in \CC$ (as a module of the Heisenberg Lie algebra $\heis{t}=\mathcal{F}_0$). \begin{prop} Let \(t\in\RR^\times\).
-As a linear abelian category \(\smod{\hat\CC_t}\) is semisimple with Fock spaces forming a complete set of representatives for all simple isomorphism classes.
-Let \(\smod{\hat\CC_t}\) be the full subcategory generated by Fock spaces with real weights.
-Then \(\heis{t}\) furnishes \(\smod{\hat\CC_t}\) with the structure of a rigid braided monoidal category, which is braided equivalent to the category of finite dimensional \(\RR\)-graded vector spaces. \end{prop} The linear category structure of \(\smod{\hat\CC_t}\) (in particular the semisimplicity and classification of simples) is due to \cite[Prop 3.6]{LepRam82} and the monoidal structure is due to \cite{DoLGVA93}.
-See \cite[Prop 3.11, Thm 3.12]{ALSW} for a discussion of both.
+As a linear abelian category \(\wtmod{\hat\CC_t}\) is semisimple with Fock spaces forming a complete set of representatives for all simple isomorphism classes.
+Let \(\wtmod{\hat\CC_t}_\RR\) be the full subcategory generated by Fock spaces with real weights.
+Then \(\heis{t}\) furnishes \(\wtmod{\hat\CC_t}_\RR\) with the structure of a rigid braided monoidal category, which is braided equivalent to the category of finite-dimensional \(\RR\)-graded vector spaces, with \(q(\alpha)=\ee^{\ii \alpha^2},\ \alpha\in\RR\) as choice of quadratic form. \end{prop}

+The linear category structure of \(\wtmod{\hat\CC_t}\) (in particular the semisimplicity and classification of simples) is due to \cite[Prop 3.6]{LepRam82}, the fusion rules are due to \cite{DoLGVA93} and the remainder of the monoidal structure to \cite{CKLR}.
+See \cite[Prop 3.11, Thm 3.12]{ALSW} for a discussion of the equivalence between \(\wtmod{\hat\CC_t}_{\RR}\) and \(\RR\)-graded vector spaces.